ansible/ansible-container-examples/sshd/README.md

 ## Running the example

-After the repo, you can create a live container and SSH into it.
+First, clone the Ansible Container Examples repo:

 ```
 $ cd projects
 $ git clone https://github.com/ansible/ansible-container-examples.git
 ```

-Start by building the container image.
-Change into the sshd example directory and execute the build command.
-This will create image *sshd-ssh*:
+Next we'll run the *build* command to create a container image that's capable of running *sshd*.
+The *build* command reads the *container.yml* and determine which services to start and which base images to use.
+In this case there is only one service defined, which we named *ssh*, and the base image is *ubuntu:14.04*.
+The *build* process will create and start a container using the *ubuntu14:04* image, which it pulls from Docker Hub.
+The name of this container will be *ansible_sshd_1*.
+It also starts an Ansible Build container where it will run the playbook, *main.yml*.
+Playbook tasks will be executed on *ansible_sshd_1*, and communication between the two containers takes place using Ansible's Docker connection plugin.

+Run the following commands to start the *build* process:

 ```
 $ cd ansible-container-examples/sshd
 $ ansible-container build
 ```

+As the *build* process runs, output from the playbook's execution will display, marking the completion of each task and play.
+Once the playbook completes the process performs a commit, taking a snapshot of the container, and creating a new image.

-Next, run a container using the new image.
-The following will start the container in detached mode:
+Next, we'll run a container using the new image.
+The following will create and start a container in detached mode with the sshd process running inside:

 ```
 $ ansible-container run -d
 ```

-Check to see which host port was mappped to port 22 on the container:
+The sshd process inside the container is listening on port 22.
+Use `docker ps` to discover which host port is mappped to the container's port 22:

 ```
 $ docker ps